Pazhayakoottukar: Schism

 Following the Synod of Diamper held in 1599 and organised by Aleixo de Menezes, the Primate of East Indies and Archbishop of Goa, many traditions and numerous Syriac books of the native Saint Thomas Christians were condemned.
 Although the Synod proposed a highly Latinised form of liturgy, it was resisted by most of them.
 Francisco Ros, the Latin Jesuit bishop who was appointed to the now downgraded bishopric of Angamaly, openly renounced the Synod of Diamper and called for a new synod at Angamaly to substitute it.
 This second Synod of Angamaly implemented a Latinised form of the Chaldean Rite among the Saint Thomas Christians.
 Being, a highly skilled Syriacist, this new Syriac liturgy was introduced by Roz himself.
 The text of the new liturgy largely consisted of translations from the Latin and intended to re-place the original East Syriac (Chaldean) rite of the local Christians.
-After the Coonan Cross Oath, the Puthenkoor faction, led by Thoma I, allied with the Syriac Orthodox Church while resisting the Latin missionaries and thereby gradually shifted to West Syriac Rite and Miaphysitism.
-However, the majority among the Pazhayakoor also resisted the latinisation and a long struggle began for maintaining the Chaldaean rite and the contact with both the patriarchates of the Church of the East while identifying themselves Catholic in communion with the Holy See of Rome.